USEPA/workshops/rmd_posts/2015-01-15-09-Repeat-Reproduce.md

 ##Markdown
+Markdown isn't R, but it has become an important tool in the R ecosystem as it can be used to creat package vingettes, can be used on [GitHub](http://github.com), and forms the basis for several reproducible research tools in RStudio.
 Markdown is a tool that allows you to write simply formated text that is converted to HTML/XHTML.
 Primary goal of markdown is readibility of the raw file.
 Over the last couple of years, Markdown has emerged as a key way to write up reproducible documents, create websites (this whole website was written in Mardown), and make presentations.
 For the basics of markdown and general information look at [Daring Fireball](http://daringfireball.net/projects/markdown/basics).

 *note: this text borrowed liberally from another class [SciComp2014](http://scicomp2014.edc.uri.edu)*